Bekacru/better-call/README.md

 })
 ```

 ### Handler

 this is the function that will be invoked when the endpoint is called.
 It accepts a context object that contains the request, headers, body, query, params and other information.

-It can return a response object, a string, a boolean, a number, an object with a status, body, headers and other properties or undefined.
+It can return a response object, a string, a number, a boolean, an object or an array.

-If you return a response object, it will be returned as is even when it's mounted to a router.

 It can also throw an error and if it throws APIError, it will be converted to a response object with the correct status code and headers.